skillf/audiobot/README.md

 Listen to audio from the corners of the Internet.

-You can ask me about the "name", "code", "type", or "approval" of any such additive.
-You can ask like:

 ```text
 Welcome Chief.
 I can play audio from the corners of the Internet.
 Something like "Play Halo Combat Evolved O.S.T.".